MESD/SettingsBundle/Resources/doc/storing-user-settings.md

 At this point all your exiting users should have settings clusters (See Note in Step 3), and any new users should be created with a new settings cluster.

-**Note:**
-> When settings clusters are created they're loaded with the default values from the
-> setting definition yaml file, assuming the settings were defined before the cluster
-> was created.
-If you created the setting definition after creating some or all of
-> your user clusters, or you added/removed settings from the definition after words,
-> run the `app/console mesd:setting:setting:validate` command to validate the clusters.
+When settings clusters are created they're loaded with the default values from the setting definition yaml file, assuming the settings were defined before the cluster was created.
+If you created the setting definition after creating some or all of your user clusters, or you added/removed settings from the definition after words, run the `app/console mesd:setting:setting:validate` command to validate the clusters.